-On an out-of-the-way hiking trail in the Andes, an American traveler gets a helping hand from the local deity.
+While hiking in the Peruvian Andes, an American traveler gets some help from the local deity.

 “First, we give to Pachamama,” Chachi said, opening his bottle of orange soda and pouring a capful onto the dry ground below.
 “Always Pachamama first.
 Then we can drink,” he instructed, taking a swig.
 I frowned at the waste, watching the soda soak into the dirt.
 “Now we walk.”